 A stipend of up to a maximum of S$2,000 per month will be provided to help LKC Research Fellows meet living expenses, local transportation and photocopying expenses.

 In addition to the stipend, overseas Fellows will be provided with a one-time relocation package of $1,500, a one-time return airfare of up to $1500 (reimbursement basis), and monthly accommodation allowance of up to $2,500 (reimbursement basis).

 For foreign applicants, please click here to download a guide for overseas candidates.

 For further information/How to Apply, please click here for more details.

-Applications should be emailed to LKCRF@nlb.gov.sg or mailed to the following address by 15 April 2019.
+Applications should be emailed to LKCRF@nlb.gov.sg or mailed to the following address by the extended date of 15 May 2020.

 Attn: The Administrator